 A significant donor is defined as one generating 10% or greater of the Organization's total support and revenue.
-One donor generated approximately 55% of the total support and revenue for the year ended December 31, 2020.
+One donor generated approximately 58% of the total support and revenue for the year ended December 31, 2021 and approximately 55% of the total support and revenue for the year ended December 31, 2020.